Valdes-Tresanco-MS/gmx_MMPBSA/README.md

     ligand info is not defined, we generate them from that of the complex.

   -cs <Structure File>  Structure file of the complex.
 If it is Protein-Ligand (small molecule)
                          complex, make sure that you define -lm option.
-                         Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None) -ci <Index File>      Index file of the bound complex. (default: None) -cg index index       Groups of receptor and ligand in complex index file. (default: None)
+See -lm description below Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None) -ci <Index File>      Index file of the bound complex. (default: None) -cg index index       Groups of receptor and ligand in complex index file. (default: None)